 After 90 days, you’d need to register for a visa.
 You’d need proof of health insurance to apply for one.

-You have much to choose from in Peru as far as scenery goes.
+You have much to choose from in Peru as far as the scenery goes.
 The country features everything from vibrant cities to mountainous regions and quiet farming towns.
 Regardless of where you stay, the cost of living tends to rest on the lower side of the spectrum compared with other Latin American countries.
-According to International living, you can live comfortably on $1,500 a month or less.
-The organization also claims you can find an apartment in Miraflores, an upscale district of Lima, for around $800 a month.
+For instance, you can find an apartment in Miraflores, an upscale district of Lima, for around $740 a month.

-Although Peru ranks No. 70 on the Global Peace Scale, the organization that designs it still rates Peru as a country with a “high” level of peace.
+Although Peru ranks 101st on the Global Peace Scale, and has dropped 15 spots in the past year, the organization that designs it still rates Peru as a country with a “high” level of peace.

 For those who want to retire to the backdrop of the Alps but can’t afford the French or Swiss price tag, Slovenia is a solid alternative.
 Slovenia offers several peaks, and adventurers can break a sweat at Triglav National Park.

 In fact, International Living rated the Slovenian city of Ljubljana as one of the top 10 cities to retire to in the world.
-According to Live and Invest Overseas, an organization dedicated to providing information to businesses moving abroad, a couple can comfortably retire in Ljubljana for about $1,500 a month.
+According to Live and Invest Overseas, an organization dedicated to providing information to businesses moving abroad, a couple can comfortably rent an apartment in Ljubljana for about $720 a month.

 This city alone offers a seemingly endless array of museums, fine art and world-renowned architecture.
-Escape Artist indicates you can expect to pay about an average of about $900 a month for an apartment in Austria.
+Numbeo indicates you can expect to pay about an average of $960 a month for an apartment in Vienna.

 To retire here, you’d need a residence permit after six months.
 To obtain one, you’d need proof of income.

 Global Peace Index Ranking: 27